State of MI Aid

 Michigan Education Savings Program

-MESP offers families many benefits in saving for future college education costs including flexibility in using the saved funds, broad choice of investments, low minimum contributions, a State of Michigan matching grant, and much more.
+MESP offers families many benefits in saving for future college education costs including flexibility in using the saved funds, a broad choice of investments, low minimum contributions, a State of Michigan matching grant, and much more.

 Michigan Education Trust